 Strollers are bulky and get in the way of everything.
 Even a lightweight umbrella stroller adds at least 10 pounds to your trek.
 There is no breezy, seamless way to push it through doorways without assistance.
-Parents spend an inordinate amount of time waiting for elevators and feeling bad about taking extra room in that small space.
+Parents spend an inordinate amount of time waiting for elevators and feeling bad about taking an extra room in that small space.
 And navigating through a crowded grocery store or mall is like going through an obstacle course.

 So when I see four or five-year-olds being pushed around in a stroller, I used to think, “WHY?”
 At that age, they’re able to walk fine and can probably run as fast as their parents, if not faster.
 I didn’t know why their parents were willing to endure the inconvenience of going out with a stroller.